shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can conjure any spell into a piece of equipment.
 You gain the following Bond Affinity option:

--   Formed: Conjure this spell cast into a piece of equipment you remember and equip it, if the spell can target one or more creatures.
+-   Formed: 1 Spell Point.
+Conjure this spell cast into a piece of equipment you remember and equip it, if the spell can target one or more creatures.

 The Formed spell appears as a spectral shape modeled after the piece of equipment you remembered, but has no special effects, and does not cast the spell’s effects when conjured.